 You need to know what the status of your workplace benefits will be if you lose your job.

-Depending on your role and how long you’ve been with your employer, you might be entitled to severance.
-You can try to negotiate the terms, but first, you must understand the package, according to Ryze.
+You might be entitled to severance depending on your time and status with your employer.
+You can try to negotiate the terms, but first, you must understand the package.

 “Be sure to be aware of what your options are for healthcare insurance,” said Jay Zigmont, Ph.D., CFP, founder of Childfree Wealth.
 “Your company may offer healthcare benefits during the severance or some similar period.
 You may also have the option to go on COBRA insurance (which can be expensive) or go onto the healthcare exchange.”